Behavioral & Mental Health Services

 Southern Hills Hospital’s mental health program currently focuses on senior psychiatric treatment for patients ages 50 and up.
 Depression, anxiety, dementia, substance abuse issues and other behavioral health issues are treated through our psych program.
 We offer both inpatient and outpatient treatment, and provide 24/7 assessment by calling (702) 916-6590.

 By providing psychiatric services in an acute care hospital, Southern Hills can take care of both mental health patients and provide surgical needs if they arise.
+Southern Hills Hospital’s Behavioral Health unit is certified by The Joint Commission in Alzheimer’s Disease.

 Recognizing the community need for more mental health resources, Southern Hills Hospital recently announced its plans to build an 80-bed psych facility treating ages 13 and up, with a target opening in 2018.